ahmadsherdar/AhmadSher/README.md

 🏢 I'm currently working at MobileLive.ca (Remote)

-⚙️ I use daily: Typescript, Playwright, GitHub, Bamboo, Jira
+⚙️ I use daily: Typescript, Playwright, Cypress, Selenium, GitHub, Bamboo, Jira

 🔭 Working on: Website Automation of one of the biggest Print on Demand businesses in Canada using Playwright